malhajar17/ex_fl/experiments/ft-on-a-tts-model/README.md

 > If you'd like to reproduce the pre-processing steps yourself to use a different dataset or simply to learn more about the process, you can refer to the [Manual Dataset Pre-processing](#manual-dataset-pre-processing) section below.

-Next, push the contents of the `text-to-speech-fr/` directory as a new FCS dataset:
+Next, push the contents of the `text-to-speech-fr/` directory as a new FlexAI dataset:

 ```bash
 flexai dataset push text-to-speech-fr --file text-to-speech-fr